Wednesday, November 23, 2016

 “Learn the rules like a pro, so you can break them like an artist.”

-If it was not for breaking rules mentalism probably would not be performed as Dunninger and Kreskin performed it.
+If it were not for breaking rules, mentalism probably would not be performed as Dunninger and Kreskin performed it.
 Or the way I perform it.
-In fact, with giving disclaimers there were many who said, "There is no place for a fake mentalist."
-When pointed out to them that I had taken Entertainer of the College circuit two years in a row at APCA the new mantra was, "Banachek is the exception."
+In fact, with giving disclaimers, there were many who said, "There is no place for a fake mentalist."
+When I pointed out to them that I had taken Entertainer of the College circuit two years in a row at APCA, the new mantra was, "Banachek is the exception."
 If I could do it, others could and have done so since.

 The magician Doug Henning broke the traditional magician tux and tails rule when he showed up dressed like a hippy and performed what many called a spiritual type of magic.
 David Copperfield took it further with his GQ look, David Blaine broke rules in the way we see magic on TV, and Criss Angel broke all those rules with his goth look and the way large illusions were seen on the street for the first time.

-I believe we are seeing a major change in the rules of magic today and for many of us, it is sad.
-But on a whole, who knows, maybe wonderful things await us.
+I believe we are seeing a major change in the rules of magic today, and for many of us, it is sad.
+But on the whole, who knows, maybe wonderful things await us.

 Friday, June 24, 2016